Cornerback24/Blender-NLA-Midi-Copier/README.md

 # Blender NLA Midi Copier
-Blender add-on for syncing duplicated action strips in the NLA Editor to notes in a midi file This add-on is being developed for Blender 2.80

-This add-on adds a panel to the NLA Editor for duplicating action strips and syncing them up with notes in a midi file.
-It allows for selecting a track in a midi file and a note from that track, and then duplicating all the selected action strips to sync up with all instances of the selected note.
-For example, an action strip could be duplicated to line up with all of the C4 notes played by a piano.
+Blender add-on for creating midi-driven animations from the Nonlinear Animation view.
+Adds a panel to the Nonlinear Animation view that allows for copying an action to each instance of a note in a midi file.
+For example, actions strips for a selected action could be generated to line up with all of the C4 notes played by a piano.
+To access the panel, expand the right-side panel in the Nonlinear Action View and select the Midi tab.
+This add-on is being developed for Blender 2.80

 ### Panel controls:
 * Choose midi file: